psybits/gopsydose/README.md

 Example: user:password@tcp(127.0.0.1:3306)/database

+Parameters - For MariaDB/MySQL, currently it doesn't change anything.

 ##### DBSettings.sqlite

-Path - Disk location to access the sqlite db file.
+Path - Disk location to access the SQLite database file.

 The database file will be automatically created, no need to do it in advance.

 Example: /home/user/.local/share/GPD/gpd.db

+Parameters - For SQLite, these are the URI parameters added after the Path.

 ### gpd-sources.toml